 b i o g r a p h y

-Erick Flores has lived in London since 2007 to pursuit postgraduate studies in composition at the Royal College of Music studying under the supervision of English composer Kenneth Hesketh.
-Since then, Flores’ works have been performed by orchestras such as the London Philharmonic Orchestra and L’Orchestre Philarmonique de Radio France, and ensembles such as The New Perspectives Ensemble, The Mercury Quartet, the CHROMA Ensemble, BBC Singers and also by virtuoso young pianists such as Antoine Françoise, Katherine Tinker, Michael Ierace and Martin Karliçek, and by singers such as American soprano Pamela Stein among others in various venues in North America and Europe.
+Erick Flores has lived in London since 2007 to pursuit postgraduate studies in composition at the Royal College of Music.
+Since then, Flores’ works have been performed by orchestras such as the London Philharmonic Orchestra and L’Orchestre Philarmonique de Radio France, Toronto Symphony Orchestra and ensembles such as The New Perspectives Ensemble, The Mercury Quartet, the CHROMA Ensemble, BBC Singers and also by virtuoso young pianists such as Antoine Françoise, Katherine Tinker, Michael Ierace and Martin Karliçek, and by singers such as American soprano Pamela Stein among others in various venues in North America and Europe.

 In 2008, Flores attended the Britten-Pears Young Artists Programme where he worked under supervision of composer Jonathan Harvey and wrote his most performed work L’ intérieur bleu [written for piano and electronics] which was premiered at the Aldeburgh Music Festival by virtuoso pianist Sarah Nicolls and Sound Intermedia.